 The elastic goes behind the head and underneath the hair which can then be styled in a chignon (FYI, the elastic doesn't go underneath your chin!).
 Pull some hair over to hide the elastic and use a kirby grip to secure it.
 Headpieces are designed to sit on the front right side of your head, so a chignon on the back left of your head is a nice way to counter-balance the weight and give symmetry to your look.
 Smaller fascinators can sit either side.

 If you have long hair, you also have the option to plait and arrange it around the headpiece.
 One particularly good technique is to plait the hair into a fishtail braid and sculpt around the headpiece.
 Alternatively, you can go for a half up half down hairstyle while incorporating a plait.

-Headpieces can look really striking with short hair - a beret shape is particularly complimentary to a short hairstyle so go for something along these lines.
+Headpieces can look really striking with short hair - a beret shape is particularly complementary to a short hairstyle, so go for something along these lines.
 A key tip is to ensure that the elastic is the same colour as your hair.
 This makes your overall look much neater, with more continuity.

 In terms of the style of headpiece you choose, a piece with a less detailed trim and cleaner line will tend to look better if you're wearing glasses.
 Too detailed a trim can make your overall look too 'busy'.

 A headband can be very problematic for securing the headpiece if you wear glasses because the headband won't fit comfortably behind your ears.
 In this instance, elastic works much better.

 It's vital to choose a headpiece that flatters your face shape.
 If you have a round face, it can be good to off-set this with a taller, more elegant headpiece that gives height.
 Vice versa, a full and more round headpiece, such as a disc-shaped fascinator, can be a great way to complement a thinner face.